Mohammad1745/cachifyjs/README.md

        preSync: true,
     }
     ```
 3. `postSync`: `CachifyJS` will try to get data from cache.
-If data not found, and immediate api call will be made.
+If data not found, an immediate api call will be made.
 Otherwise,
 it will make the api call and return the response according to the `syncTimeout` or `syncInterval` value.
 Data will be cached
 in both scenario.
     ```